machine mastery

 Fresh roasted coffee beans in burlap bag with roast date tag

-Fresh beans (2-14 days post-roast) contain CO2 that creates resistance.
-Stale beans have degassed and compact differently.
+Fresh beans (2-14 days post-roast) still have CO2 trapped inside, which helps with extraction resistance.
+Stale beans have degassed and pack differently.

-• Check the roast date (not “best by” date)
+• Look for roast date (not “best by” date—that’s useless)

 5. Wrong Basket Type

-Double-wall (pressurized) baskets create artificial pressure, masking issues.
-Single-wall baskets require proper technique.
+Double-wall (pressurized) baskets artificially create pressure, hiding your actual issues.
+Single-wall baskets show you the truth—but require good technique.

-• If using single-wall and getting low pressure, focus on grind/dose
+• If you’re using single-wall and getting low pressure, focus on grind and dose

 Step-by-Step Troubleshooting